iwahju/iwahju/README.md

 ## About Me

 - 🔭 I’m currently working on an Affirmation App
-- 🌱 I’m currently learning how to make an IOS app and machine learning
+- 🌱 I’m currently learning how to make an IOS app and RAG Chatbot using LangChain and StreamLit
 - 🎓 Studying computer science at Emory University
 - 🛫 Love to travel to new and diverse places